 - Gut Sounds: Absence of gut sounds can indicate colic or other serious conditions.

 How to check vital signs

-Wait 3 minutes, then remove the thermometer and wipe it clean.
+With a traditional bulb thermometer, wait 3 minutes, then remove the thermometer and wipe it clean.
 Read the temperature by the height of the silver or red column of mercury on the scale.